Hours of opening

 Any emergency treatment or medical advice will be permitted unless a parent states in writing otherwise.
 The Nursery does not accept any responsibility for treatment given against parent’s wishes if we have not been informed otherwise.

-All Parents will be informed and required to sign the accident book.
+All Parents will be informed of accidents/incidents via Eylog.
+Parents are responsible for signing forms electronically.
 In the case of a more serious accident or incident a child will be taken immediately to a doctor or the nearest hospital and parents will be informed.

 We will notify parents should their child become ill at the nursery.
 We reserve the right to remove the child to hospital in an emergency.